frankcaron/raid-the-game/readme.md

 - X grid layouts ("arenas")
 - Move and land on top of other team cube to attack it.
 Remove it from the field and replace with flat chip.
 - Land on chip with fourth cube to Rez.

+## Credits

+And then it was written...

+Bertina and Frank's first game.